qubic-li/hiveos/README.md

 <br>

 > [!NOTE]
-> The Defualt Configuration is vor NVIDIA.
+> The defualt configuration is vor NVIDIA.
 To enable AMD GPU you need to add `"trainer": {"gpu":true,"gpuVersion": "AMD"}` to Extra config arguments.

 > [!IMPORTANT]